Studying how we create ideas—and how we create ourselves.

 BIO

 Hi!
 I'm Blaine, a doctoral candidate in Management Science at the Columbia Business School.
-I study exciting topics like creativity, self-presentation, and entrepreneurship alongside scholars like Sheena Iyengar, Adam Galinsky, and Melanie Brucks.
+I study topics like creativity, self-presentation, artificial intelligence, and entrepreneurship alongside scholars like Sheena Iyengar, Adam Galinsky, and Sandra Matz.

-I am fortunate to have had my research featured in academic journals, conferences, and several media outlets including The Economist, The Wall Street Journal, Nautilus Magazine, and Fast Company Business News.
+My research has been featured in academic journals, conferences, and media outlets, including The Economist, The Wall Street Journal, Salon, Nautilus Magazine, and Fast Company Business News.

 When not working, I’m a doting doggy dad, an avid sci-fi/fantasy reader, and—if you’re still reading this—someone who keeps picking up new instruments.
 I rotate between three at any given time.
 Ask me which ones, and you’ll instantly be my friend.

-Before all this, I earned a B.A. in Literature and the Liberal Arts from The New School and served as a Board Member of the 501(c)(3) GeeksOUT.
+I hold a B.A. in Literature and the Liberal Arts from The New School and served as a Board Member of the 501(c)(3) GeeksOUT.